asishkottakota/Color_Detection/README.md

 1. Import the necessary libraries - OpenCV, Numpy, and Pandas
 2. Load the input image in RGB format and convert it into a pandas dataframe
-3. Determine the most frequent color present in the image using KMeans clustering algorithm
+3. Determine the color present in the image using dataset provided in the csv file
 4. Map the RGB color value to its corresponding name using a dataframe of color names
 5. Display the input image along with the identified color and its name